The best 30-day challenges help you build new habits and they are also willpower exercises.

 Write it down in a short sentence and then reflect on it for a minute or two.
 Research has shown that acknowledging the good things that happen to you and being grateful will increase your overall happiness and goal achievement.
 And, of course, this 30-day challenge will leave you with stronger willpower.

-Make a list of your skills and thing who could benefit from them.
-It can be as simple as teaching children to count or you might want to help your friend out with that quantum teleportation stuff he’s really not getting.
+Make a list of your skills and think who could benefit from them.
+It can be as simple as teaching children to count, or help your friend out with that quantum teleportation stuff he’s not getting.

 I skipped the eat less, drink less, lose weight, stop smoking goals as these are not willpower exercises but habits that you have to follow for life.
 Get your willpower in shape and then take on one of these.